textninja/textninja.github.io/posts/2022-01-02-build-and-run-reactive-native-app.md

 <article>

+# Build a React Native app and run it on your iPhone

 I know I said I'd be working on Jekyll today, but there's been a change of plans.
 For today's challenge, I'm going to build a simple React Native app, with the measure for success being a more or less completely functional (if basic)